zanata/zanata-server/zanata-frontend/src/frontend/README.md

-## This is a module to build zanata frontend javascript projects
+## This is a module to build Zanata frontend javascript projects

 This module contains: User profile page, Glossary page, and Zanata side menu bar.

 ## To run/setup in nodeJS

-Navigate to `frontend/src`, run `npm install`
+Navigate to `frontend/main`, run `npm install`

 ### To run in dev mode http://localhost:8000 (a HTTP server to serve index.html with webpack produced bundle.js)